Abratemmy/temitopefrontendtask/README.md

 once the project is successfully cloned, It automatic open the project folder in your directory.

 1. run "cd temitopefrontendtask"
-2. run "npm install" : This install all depency used in the project
+2. run "npm install" : This install all dependency used in the project
 3. run "npm start" : This command open the application in your browser

 ## Live url of the project